Huntsville, Alabama: Radio, television, and film

 Station KIH20 broadcasts the National Weather Service's forecasts and warnings for the Huntsville area.
-The Huntsville DMA serves Madison, Limestone, and Morgan counties.
+The Huntsville DMA, which is considered a "UHF island" (a market area that only has UHF television stations), serves Madison, Limestone, and Morgan counties.
 Major stations include WHNT 19 (CBS, with The CW via Florence-licensed WHDF on DT2), WHIQ 25 (PBS/Alabama Public Television), WAAY 31 (ABC), WAFF 48 (NBC), and WZDX 54 (FOX, with MyNetworkTV on DT2).

 A few feature films have been shot in Huntsville, including SpaceCamp, 20 Years After (2008, originally released as Like Moles, Like Rats) and Constellation (2005).
 Columbia Pictures filmed Ravagers (1979) in The Land Trust's Historic Three Caves Quarry, at the U.S. Space and Rocket Center, and at an antebellum home.
 Dark Entities (2022) takes place in Huntsville and was filmed throughout North Alabama.

 Huntsville's legacy in the space program continues to draw film producers looking for background material for space-themed films.
 During the pre-production of Apollo 13 (1995), the cast and crew spent time at Space Camp and Marshall Space Flight Center preparing for their roles.

 In 2010, Huntsville's WAFF-48 News interviewed Antoine Dodson, who at the time was a resident of the Lincoln Park housing project, after an alleged intruder attempted to rape his sister in her second-story bedroom.
 The interview immediately gained so much popularity that it inspired several musical remixes, including one particular music video by The Gregory Brothers, known as the "Bed Intruder Song".
 The popularity from the news interview would later turn Dodson into an Internet celebrity and jumpstart his career in music and acting.